pupilfirst/pupilfirst/docs/targets.md

 1. The target is in a level that the student hasn't reached.
 2. The target has other targets as pre-requisites that the student hasn't completed.
-3. The student's access to the course has ended, because of which they have read-only access to the course content.
+3. The student's [access to the course](/students?id=editing-student-details) has ended, because of which they have read-only access to the course content.
-4. The course's [end date](/courses?id=creating-courses) has passed.
+4. The course's [end date](/courses?id=creating-courses) has passed, because of which students have read-only access to the course content.
-5. The target in question is a _milestone_ target, and students haven't gotten a passing grade in all of _last_ level's reviewed milestone targets.

-The first four should feel straight-forward, but there's a bit to unpack in the fifth case:

-1. You've already seen that targets can be reviewed, and that coaches can assign failing grades.
-2. Students are allowed to level up as soon as they've submitted work on all their milestone targets.
-This is allowed so that students aren't held up by delays that can occur in reviewing student submissions.
-3. However, students shouldn't be allowed to _continue_ leveling up until their previous level's milestone targets have been confirmed as having qualified for the minimum passing grade.

-This means that a student who is _locked_ in this way will need to re-submit work on the failed target again and get a passing grade before they're allowed to work on the milestone targets that are in their _current_ level.